bcrowe306/MPC-Studio-Mk2-Midi-Sysex-Charts/README.md

 ## Pads
 What we've all been waiting for...
 Those delicious MPC Studio Mk2 Pads...
-All jokes aside, the do feel nice to play on the LED feedback is woderful.
+All jokes aside, they do feel nice to play on the LED feedback is wonderful.
 This was the hardest part to figure out but I finally got it.
 At the beginning of this document, I made the observation that there is no logic on this device that provides any of the feedback you get when using it with the MPC Software.
 This is even true for the pads.

-The Pad by default send Midi Note data when played and pressure sensetive after touch values.
+The Pads by default send Midi Note data when played and pressure-sensetive, aftertouch values.
 The LEDs however are not controlled from the device, but rather through sysex messages sent back to the device while playing...
 Yeah you got it...
-When you play a note, the software receives that note and send a MIDI sysex message back to the device to tell the PAD led what color to show and how bright.
+When you play a note, the software receives that note and send a MIDI sysex message back to the device to tell the PAD LED what color to show and how bright.

 This device really is a dumb device.
-To my knowledge there is no mode to set the pads in to automatically do this.
-Feedback si welcomed.
+To my knowledge there is no mode to set the pads to automatically do this.
+Feedback is welcomed.
+If you find anything different, let me know by submitting an issue to this repository.
 I did however figure out the sysex messages for the pads and how to send them to the device to mimic this behavior.

 * Pad Numbers in code start at 0 and go to 15.
 So Pad 1 on the device, in code, is actually PAD 0.
 Thats how it is addressed in sysex messages too.
-Pad 1 in sysex code is *00*
+Pad 1 in sysex code is *00* .
+Thats hexadecimal for the value *0*

 ### PAD LED Sysex break down